Other conditions

-A lipoma is a non cancerous (benign) lump that forms due to an overgrowth of fat cells.
-They most commonly develop in the fatty layer of the skin.
+A lipoma is a non cancerous lump.
+It forms due to an overgrowth of fat cells.
 You can get a lipoma anywhere in the body where you have fat cells.

 Lipomas are not cancer.
 Cancerous tumours of the fat cells are called liposarcomas.
 They are a type of soft tissue sarcoma.